Turlure-Nael-23018992/HierarchicalDatacubes/README.md

 ---

+## 🙏 Acknowledgments

+This project is based on and continues the initial work from [MatteraAurelien/HierarchicalDatacubes-Repo](https://github.com/MatteraAurelien/HierarchicalDatacubes-Repo).

 ## 📄 License

+This project is distributed under the MIT License - see the [LICENSE](LICENSE) file for more details.
-This project is part of a research internship on Hierarchical Datacubes.
+It was developed as part of a research internship on Hierarchical Datacubes.

 ---
 *Created by Nael - 2026*